 Fifth solution: Reset/restore your iPhone to factory defaults.

 As your last resort, you may consider a factory reset on the iPhone SE.
 A factory reset clears everything from your iPhone system and then restores the device to its factory defaults.
-All system glitches and software bugs are then eradicated in the process along with your critical data stored on the internal memory.
+All system glitches like the delayed touchscreen response and software bugs are then eradicated in the process along with your critical data stored on the internal memory.
 This therefore gives your iPhone a clean fresh start.
 But before you proceed, be sure to backup all your important data as they will all be deleted as the system resets.
 Once everything is set, follow these steps to reset your iPhone SE to its factory defaults:

 - Tap to open the Settings app.

 - Select the option to Erase all content and settings.
 The master reset then instigates.